-Fiscal Service management also obtains and reviews relevant subservice organization SOC 1 reports.
+Fiscal Service management also obtains and reviews relevant subservice organization SOC 1 reports on an annual basis as they become available.
 For Fiscal Service systems that do not receive a SOC 1 report, system verification letters are prepared to document the information security controls that are implemented.
 The system verification letters are also obtained and reviewed by management.